Goodreads Giveaway: Win 1 of 50 free Kindle copiesEnter now

 • Water use restrictions or monitoring

-• Renewable energy mandates (24/7 or annual matching)
+• Renewable energy mandates (24/7 or annual)

 • Energy efficiency standards (PUE targets)